-The best way to keep in touch with the latest BCNA resources, news and events is to subscribe to the quarterly Health professionals update eBulletin.
-The update provides information about BCNA's key resources and services, as well as the latest research and other news relevant to professionals working with people affected by breast cancer.
-The update is sent quarterly by email.
+The best way to keep in touch with the latest BCNA resources, news and events is to subscribe to the monthly Network News email newsletter.
+Network News provides information about BCNA's key resources and services, as well as the latest research and other news relevant to professionals working with people affected by breast cancer.

 The Cancer Learning website